 HPT Chart Example #2 – This is Eddie H.

 This is Eddie, an average 16-year-old male who plays Defensive Linebacker and Tight End in Freehold NJ.
 Eddie has prior Football training and some experience working out by himself in the weight room.
 Despite this, he is unable to execute the skills he has been taught with flawless precision.
-Eddie’s parents are making an investment for his High School and hopefully Collegiate athletic future with Human Power Training (HPT).
-In 4 short weeks, 12 total sessions, you can see the effect HPT has had on Eddie and how it has translated into his game at the end of the season.
+Eddie’s parents are making an investment for his High School and hopefully Collegiate athletic future with Sports Power Training (SPT).
+In 4 short weeks, 12 total sessions, you can see the effect SPT has had on Eddie and how it has translated into his game at the end of the season.

 This chart is an example of only 1 exercise out of 23 total that Eddie has performed in this past 4-week period.
 Each workout is specifically designed for the sport the individual is playing.
-In this case the workouts that Eddie does are designed specifically for Human Power Training developments for Football Players.
+In this case the workouts that Eddie does are designed specifically by Sports Power Training for developing Football Players – Eddie is also testing our Football Sports Specific Nutrition Pre-workout Supplement.

 Looking at November 5th for this specific exercise (Smith Machine Romanian Deadlifts), Eddie’s Peak Velocity was 1.05 M/S with a Human Power output of 733 using a weight of 95 pounds.
 On November 12th, his Peak Velocity was 1.13 M/S with a Human Power output of 803 with a weight of 95 pounds.
 On November 19th his Peak Velocity and Human Power outputs with 115 pounds were 1.05 M/S and a Human Power output of 887.